thriving-dev/kafka-streams-cassandra-state-store/README.md

 Kafka Streams State Store implementation that persists data to Apache Cassandra.
 For now, only KeyValueStore type is supported.

-ℹ️ [Kafka Streams](https://kafka.apache.org/documentation/streams/) is a client library for building applications and microservices, where the input and output data are stored in Kafka clusters.
+ℹ️ [Kafka Streams](https://kafka.apache.org/documentation/streams/) is a Java client library for building stream-processing applications and microservices, where the input and output data are stored in Kafka clusters.
 ℹ️ [Apache Cassandra](https://cassandra.apache.org/) is a free and open-source, distributed, wide-column store, NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

 ### Project Status